-Academic Unit designates a school, division, or department responsible for the delivery of an academic program.
+Academic Unit designates a school or department responsible for the delivery of an academic program, and, for the purpose of this Collective Agreement, academic unit will also apply to the Library.

 Academic Year designates the period from July 1 to June 30.